LipNet

 LipNet is a deep neural network for audio-visual speech recognition (ASVR).
 It was created by University of Oxford researchers Yannis Assael, Brendan Shillingford, Shimon Whiteson, and Nando de Freitas.
-Audio-visual speech recognition has enormous practical potential, with applications such as improved hearing aids, improving the recovery and wellbeing of critically ill patients, and speech recognition in noisy environments, implemented for example in Nvidia's autonomous vehicles.
+The researchers stated that could match mouth movements to text with 93 percent accuracy, though it was criticized for its test using a limited dataset of words and grammar.
+It was used in Nvidia's autonomous "backseat driver" prototype Co-Pilot.